 - 3.4.
-A farrier must be available at the rest area.
+A farrier must be available at the Start of Section Brest area.
 If the Athlete has to wait for the Farrier for any reason beyond his control, then the Athlete will be credited with that time. - 3.5.
-In exceptional circumstances, the minimum time required for the Compulsory Rest may be increased by the President of the Jury in consultation with the Technical Delegate. - 3.6.
-If a Horse is not accepted by the Veterinarian at the rest area after 10 minutes the Horse and Athlete will be Eliminated. - 3.7.
-Turnouts may only stand or walk within the rest area. - 4.
+Para Driving: quick release systems to secure a wheelchair and lap belts or 4 points belts with a quick release system must be checked by the Technical Delegate and /or the Chief Steward before the start of the marathon - 3.6.
+In exceptional circumstances, the minimum time required for the Compulsory Rest may be increased by the President of the Jury in consultation with the Technical Delegate. - 3.7.
+If a Horse is not accepted by the Veterinarian at the rest area after 10 minutesor 5 minutes for a "Controlled Warm-Up", the Horse and Athlete will be Eliminated - 3.8 Turnouts may only stand, or walk or trot within the rest area. - 4.
 Section and direction signs - 4.1.
 The beginning and end of each Section must be marked with a pair of Red and White flags. - 4.2.
 The entire Course must be clearly marked with yellow direction markers placed, wherever possible, on the right hand side of the track to be clearly visible to the approaching Athlete.
 A confirmation directional arrow must be placed after every significant turn. - 4.3.
 Sections A and B must have a marker at every kilometer.
 In Section B the measurement of the kilometers must include the distances through the obstacles. - 4.4.
 The marker for a kilometer occurring within an obstacle should be placed on the post supporting the red exit flag. - 5.
 Compulsory turning flags - 5.1.
 Sufficient red and white compulsory turning flags must be positioned on the Course to ensure that all Athletes follow the designated track.
 Athletes must leave the red flags on their right and the white flags on their left.
 These compulsory turning flags must be numbered consecutively in each Section and they must be placed so they are clearly visible to Athletes from a reasonable distance. - 5.2.
 The location and number of the Flags must be marked on the map of the Course to clearly indicate the correct route to be driven between the compulsory turning flags before and after each obstacle.
 In addition, a list showing the order for driving compulsory turning flags and obstacles must be provided for Athletes and Officials. - 5.3.
 Ground Observers must record the Athlete's track through the compulsory turning flags; If any compulsory turning flags are missed out or passed in the wrong sequence, the details must be reported to the member of the Ground Jury or Technical Delegate as soon as possible. - 6.
 Paces - 6.1.
 The finish of Section B must not be more than 300 m from the exit of the last Obstacle unless the Technical Delegate grants an exception.
 If the last obstacle is situated within 300 m of the finish, the Athletes may stop within 30 m of the out gate of the obstacle to repair a broken or detached harness without penalty.
 A 30 m marker will be placed on the track to indicate this point if the last obstacle is within 300 m of the finish. - 6.2.
-Between last obstacle (or 300 m) and finish, pace must be trot or walk only.
+Between the 30 meter sign of the last obstacle (or 300 m) and finish, pace must be trot or walk only.
 The Athlete will accumulate one penalty point for each five seconds the turnout is not at the walk or trot.